 Since his breakout appearance in Call Me By Your Name, Timothée Chalamet has amassed a huge fan base.
-At the weekend it seemed that even a tight security presence couldn’t stop passionate followers from storming the Italian premiere of his new film Bones and All.
+Over the weekend it seemed that even a tight security presence couldn’t stop passionate followers from storming the Italian premiere of his new film Bones and All.

 According to a report from Variety, the star was scheduled to make an appearance at the Space Cinema Odeon in Milan on Saturday night.
 Instead local authorities grew concerned as crowds of fan grew and thus posed a safety risk.
-The red carpet was cancelled and a smaller screening and photo call with limited capacity took place inside.
+The red carpet was canceled and a smaller screening and photo call with limited capacity took place inside.

 Check out the fan fare below:

 The actor was captured posing alongside his co-star Taylor Russell wearing a pinstripe sleeveless top and leather pants.
 It comes after Chalamet attended an official photo call in Milan just hours earlier on an idyllic rooftop seemingly wearing the same leather pants (we love an outfit repeat) and a cosy Vivienne Westwood knit.